-Table B-7.
+Table B-10-2.
 Weight Factor Table

 Appendix B-11.
 JROTC Program for Accreditation Report Brigade: School: Date: The JROTC Program for Accreditation Report or JPA Report provides a recap of evidence gathered throughout the JPA visit.
-This is the final report that captures both evaluative evidence and continuous improvement action plans for the unit and instructors to address between this visit and the next.
-The report is laid out by AdvancED standards that are reviewed during the accreditation visit, as well as additional information that may be gathered through other means (e.g. JUMS and JCIMS information/reports).
-As each standard is addressed, the Brigade staff member should determine whether the evidence indicates that the standard should be scored as Distinguished, Proficient, Emerging, and Needs Improvement.
+This is the final report, capturing both evaluative evidence and continuous improvement action plans for the unit and instructors to address between this visit and the next.

+The report uses some of AdvancED standards, as well as additional information gathered through other means (e.g. JUMS and JCIMS information/reports).
+As each standard is addressed, the Brigade staff member should determine whether the evidence indicates the standard should be scored as Distinguished, Proficient, Emerging, and Needs Improvement.
 While the numerical scores from the JPA School Visit Point Summary Worksheet do not align exactly to the standards scoring, they should provide a guideline.

-Additionally, under each standard heading, there is information indicating what evidence would be useful to use to support your score, as well as where the information is located.
+Additionally, under each standard heading, there is information indicating what evidence would be useful to support your score, as well as where the information is located.
 To assist you with your cross-reference of evidence, consider adding a check in each type of evidence you saw or evaluated.
 As you refer to the evidence, add notes to the column provided.
 Then, determine which level of performance they have met.

 Finally, each standard includes an area for actions.
-This information indicates what actions that the unit, instructor, Brigade, or JROTC Cadet Command will undertake during the time between the current and next visit, to improve the quality of that particular standard.
+This information indicates what actions the unit, instructor, Brigade, or JROTC Cadet Command will undertake during the time between the current and next visit to improve the quality of the particular standard.

 An electronic copy of the completed JPA Report will be kept for your follow-up records, and then sent to the instructor, school, and Cadet Command.
-AdvancED Standard 1: Purpose and Direction The institution maintains and communicates a purpose and direction that commit to high expectations for learning as well as shared values and beliefs about teaching and learning.
-JPA Location of Evidence: Instructor Portfolio - Appendix B-9 ☐ Examples of collaboration with stakeholder groups of JROTC purpose/benefits (marketing) [F8] ☐ Plans for students with special needs (IEP's) and/or academically advanced [F5] ☐ Examples of how data was used to design, implement and evaluate continuous improvement plans [F12]

-☐ Minutes from continuous improvement meetings/activities [F6]

-Battalion Staff Continuous Improvement Project and Rubric - Appendix B-1
+AdvancED Standard 1: Purpose and Direction

+The institution maintains and communicates a purpose and direction that commit to high expectations for learning as well as shared values and beliefs about teaching and learning.

+~ ' Location of Evidence. • Instructor Portfolio - Appendix B-9 ☐ Examples of collaboration with stakeholder groups of JROTC purpose/benefits (marketing) [F8] □ Plans for students with special needs (IEP) and/or academically advanced students [F5] ☐ Examples of how data was used to design, implement and evaluate continuous improvement plans [F12] ☐ Minutes from continuous improvement meetings/activities [F6] • Battalion Staff Continuous Improvement Project and Rubric - Appendix B-1 ☐ Rubric from Battalion Staff Continuous Improvement Presentation

+Level of Performance Evident Notes

+Distinguished 0

-Level of Performance Notes Clear evidence of shared values of teaching and learning through documentation and decision making.
+Clear evidence of shared values of teaching and learning through documentation and decision-making.
 Evidence always reflected in communication with others.
-Evidence of strong commitment to instructional practices including active student engagement, focus on depth of understanding and application of knowledge and skills.
+Evidence of strong commitment to instructional practices including active student engagement; focus on depth of understanding and application of knowledge and skills.
 Instructors systematically maintain, use and communicate a profile with current and comprehensive data on student performance using a broad range of data used to create improvement goals with measurable performance targets.
 The goals include SMART objectives.
 The process is evaluated regularly.
 The process is documented and available to and communicated to stakeholders.
-0